hyunjimoon/tolzul/🌏world(amoon)/🌀iter(🤹🏼‍♂️)=E/🏛️semester_class/Tenanbaum24/tenenbaum.md

+2024-11-05
+Do or do not.
+There's no try.
+- Yoda from Starwars

+Thanks for your patience and mentorship in describing my giraffe as comparing apple, oragne, and orchid.

 2024-10-25
 - has deep reverence to babies ("ok to have babies without getting married but not talking about them without have one")